Cancer and its treatment can change how your skin looks and feels. Learn make up tips to help you create a natural day look.

 Try not to give in to sales pressure.
 Tell the assistant you want to see how long the product lasts, or how your skin reacts before you buy.

-- Choose a matt facial primer if you have oily skin.
+- choose a matt (non shiny) facial primer if you have oily skin

 Mineral make up

 Mineral make up looks like a powder but acts like a foundation.
 It comes as loose or pressed powder and is quick and easy to put on.
-It gives your skin a matt (non shiny) look.
+It gives your skin a non shiny look.